You'll need excellent customer service and negotiations skills, as well as a results-driven approach to succeed as an insurance account manager

 - Starting salaries typically range from £18,000 to £22,000, although graduates on a graduate-training scheme with a major insurance company may earn more.

-- With a few years' experience, salaries can reach £35,000.
+- With a few years' experience, your salary can range from £25,000 to £50,000.

-- Salaries for those with substantial experience, e.g. senior management roles, can be in excess of £50,000.
+- Salaries for those with substantial experience, e.g. senior management roles, can range from £50,000 to in excess of £80,000.

 Income figures are intended as a guide only.